 Here’s an example:

-Let’s say you bought $100 of crypto then later sold it for $120.
+You bought $100 of crypto then later sold it for $120.
 You got $120 of cash, but it’s assumed you’ve already paid taxes on the original $100, so that $100 is not taxable income.
-You sold it for $120 and the basis is $100, so $20 is taxed as a capital gain.
-If you had sold it for $90, you’d have a capital loss of $10.
+Because you sold it for $120 at a basis of $100, $20 is taxed as a capital gain.
+In the case where you sell for less than basis, like $90 for instance, you’d have a capital loss of $10.

-At the end of the day, here at inDinero, we know taxes and we’re here to help with your tax questions and conundrums.
-Get in touch with our tax experts today to help you take the cryptic out of crypto taxation.
+At inDinero, we know taxes in and out and we’re here to help with all your tax concerns and questions.
+Get in touch with our team of tax experts today to help you take the cryptic out of crypto taxation.